 What the Heck is Mud Season?

-That wonderful time of the year when the snow begins to melt off the mountains and drains into the local dirt roads, driveways, and waterways.
-The frost on the ground begins to soften making way for a big muddy mess!
+It’s that wonderful time of year when the snow begins to melt off the mountains and drain into the local dirt roads, driveways, and waterways.
+The frost on the ground begins to soften, making way for a big muddy mess!

 The fifth season between winter and spring.